Former President Pranab Mukherjee's son Abhijit joins TMC | Politics

 Former President Pranab Mukherjee's son and ex-Congress MP Abhijit Mukherjee joined the Trinamool Congress here on Monday.

-The former two-time lawmaker from Jangipur constituency in Murshidabad district of West Bengal had been in talks with the TMC leadership over the past few weeks, party sources said.
+The former two-time lawmaker from Jangipur Lok Sabha constituency in Murshidabad district of West Bengal had been in talks with the TMC leadership over the past few weeks, party sources said.

 He was welcomed into the party by TMC leader in Lok Sabha, Sudip Bandopadhyay, amid shouts of 'Mamata Banerjee Zindabad!' ''Didi succeeded in halting the BJP juggernaut in West Bengal.
 She is the most credible secular leader in the country who can fight and defeat the communal BJP.
 I have left one Congress to join another.
 We are sure of resisting the saffron camp across India in the future,'' Mukherjee said.